vandre-sales/meliva-ds/docs/docs/installation.md

 Welcome to the Web Awesome alpha release for early backers! 👋

-==This is a very early alpha release!== For this preview, we're only offering access to the free components through a temporary CDN.
+==This is a very early alpha release!== For this preview, we're offering access to Web Awesome through a temporary CDN.
 Please be aware: Things can change.
 Things can break.
 You probably shouldn't be using this software in production yet!
-But fear not, we're working hard to polish up the free stuff you see here _plus_ all the great stuff we have planned for Web Awesome Pro!
+But fear not, we're working hard to polish up everything you see here _plus_ all the great stuff we have planned for Web Awesome Pro!

 Thank you so much for backing us!